Topological quantum thermometry: Results

-The potential of a given thermometer for thermometry tasks is encoded into a more physically relevant quantity which is its specific heat capacity \cite{Correa2015, abiuso2023optimal}.
+The potential of a given thermometer for thermometry tasks is encoded into a more physically relevant quantity which is its specific heat capacity \cite{Correa2015, abiuso2023optimal}, which has been studied for phase transitions much more extensively over the recent years for spin-chain systems~\cite{Fukushima2004, mehboudi2015thermometry, Aybar2022criticalquantum, abiuso2023optimal}.
 Here, we consider the maximal specific heat capacity $C^*$ of the thermometer, which is defined as $C^* = {\cal F}_{T^*}T^{*2}$, where $T^*$ is the optimal temperature for a given set of model parameters $\{L,N, \delta\}$.
-Fig.~\ref{fig:Fig3} (c)-(d) present $C^*$ vs $\delta$ for fixed system size $L$ with $N = L/2-1$ and $N= L/2$ particles respectively.
-Specific heat capacity shows the advantage of the topological dimerization regime ($\delta<0$) over the trivial one ($\delta>0$) in scaling with the system size.
+Fig.~\ref{fig:Fig3} (c)-(d) present $C^*$ vs $\delta$ for different system sizes $L$ with $N = L/2-1$ and $N= L/2$ particles respectively.
+Specific heat capacity shows the advantage of the topological dimerization regime ($\delta<0$) over the trivial one ($\delta>0$) in scaling with the system size in the $N = L/2 -1$ case, and the other way round in the $N=L/2$ case.
+The specific heat capacity $C^*$ scales linearly or sub-linearly with the number of spinless fermions in the chain~\footnote{$C^* \propto N^{0.81}$ for $N = L/2 - 1$ at $\delta = -1.0$, and $C^* \propto N^{1.11}$ for $N = L/2$ at $\delta = 1.0$.}, in contrast to the optimal quantum thermometer proposed in \cite{abiuso2023optimal} where scaling is quadratic (Heisenberg limit) with the number of spins, $D=2^N$.
+This discrepancy comes from the fact that in our protocol only fraction of the total Hilbert space forms the first excited band.